FormIt360/autodesk-formit-360-web-help/Creating Designs/README.md

 #### Sketching Shapes

-* Creation tools are located in the action bar.
+Creation tools are located in the action bar.
 You create shapes by clicking on a tool from the Sketch tool set.
-Then, click in the view to define the shape.
+Then, click in the canvas to begin drawing the shape.

 ![](Images/GUID-1013F3AF-1F01-47D6-91FC-F9FAF60802EA-low.png)